codr4life/snabl/README.md

 ```

 #### Concatenation
 Much like Forth, Snabl supports directly manipulating the parameter stack from user code.
+The following code currently runs around 60% faster than the preceding due to not requiring local variables.

 ```
 func: fib<Int> Int (